ylxdzsw/wtfrust/README.md

 `ptr::write` to write to uninitialized memory, as the move operator (`=`) implicitly drops the old value.
 Also use `MaybeUninit` instead of `std::mem::uninitialized` to protect from implicit dropping during panicking.

-**References**: [doc of `std::hint::unreachable_unchecked`] states "In particular, the compiler assumes that all UB must never happen, and therefore will eliminate all branches that reach to ...".
+**References**: [doc of `std::hint::unreachable_unchecked`] states that "In particular, the compiler assumes that all UB must never happen, and therefore will eliminate all branches that reach to ...".

 [doc of `std::hint::unreachable_unchecked`]: https://doc.rust-lang.org/std/hint/fn.unreachable_unchecked.html#safety